Important Information Related to the Coronavirus

 Bring a Mask

 For your safety and ours, please bring a facemask or face covering with you when you enter a Norman Regional (NRHS) location.
 Masks, scarves, bandanas or other facial coverings are all good options to wear to our facilities.
-Click here for more information including instructions on how to make your own mask.

 We know the Coronavirus pandemic has affected our patients’ income and left many in our community without insurance coverage.
 If you are concerned about insurance coverage or out-of-pocket expenses related to your scheduled visit, please contact our Patient Access Advisor team by email at email@example.com or by phone at 405-307-2730.
 We want to assist you in understanding your options.
 Please note this phone number and email is staffed by people who are knowledgeable in financial matters, but they cannot provide medical advice.
 Norman Regional understands that financial and medical hardships often lead to emotional and mental stress.